kampidh/Colour-Gamut-Plotter/README.md

 ## Module Dependencies
 - colour-science (primary, optional, graphviz, plotting, meshing, freeimage)
-- matplotlib (for some reason, it didn't installed from color-science optional)
+- matplotlib (for some reason in my case, it didn't installed from color-science optional)
 - pyqt5
 - opencv
+- tifffile

 ## Features
 - Image file opened with OpenCV instead, so image bit depth is preserved.
 As colour science read_image is using imageio and downsampled the image to 8 bit.